isabella-goss/portfolio/docs/index.md

-# Isabella Goss
+---
+title: Resume
+---

 ![headshot image](/docs/images/isabella-grad.png)

-I am an early-career technical writer with two years of software documentation experience.
+I am an early-career technical writer with two years of full-time software documentation experience and six years of professional writing experience.

 I graduated in 2021 from North Carolina State University with a major in Graphics Communications and two minors: one in Technical and Scientific Communications and another in Science Communication.
 I'm the Swiss Army Knife of technical communicators: I can write succinct technical documentation, create crisp, well-defined technical drawings, and can code documentation sites (from scratch)!